 The impact of noise transmission

 Sound transfer between rooms is a common problem in both domestic and commercial environments.
-Weak wall partitions and (in some cases) a lack of attention to detail during construction will result in poor acoustic quality.
+Weak wall partitions and (in some cases) a lack of attention to detail and cheap materials during construction will result in poor acoustic quality.

 The sound transfer occurs as a result of airborne noise such as voices and music.
 When the airborne sound wave strikes the wall, pressure variations cause the wall to vibrate.
 This vibrational energy is transferred through the wall and radiated as airborne sound on the other side.